New Year, New Trimester: Your 2026 Pregnancy Nutrition Guide

 ❌ Leave These Behind

-• Perfection expectations: Real pregnancy involves tired days, weird cravings, and sometimes eating cereal for dinner
+- Perfection expectations: Real pregnancy involves tired days, weird cravings, and sometimes eating cereal for dinner because it's the only thing that sounds remotely appealing.

-• Comparing yourself: Every pregnancy is different, and comparison is the thief of joy
+- Comparing yourself: That influencer with the tiny bump and the pristine meal prep?
+She's showing you her highlight reel.
+Every pregnancy is different, and comparison is the thief of joy.

-• Guilt about food choices: If you survived the first trimester on toast, that's not failure — that's survival
+- Guilt about food choices: If you survived the first trimester on toast, that's not failure — that's survival.
+The goal is good enough, not perfect.

 Setting Intentions (Not Resolutions)